Atik203/AI-Practice/README.md

 ## Detailed flow with two practical helpers

 - `best_g`: dict node -> lowest g found so far; skip pushing worse paths.
-- `closed`: set of nodes already expanded with finalized best g (safe if heuristic is consistent).
+- `visited`: set of nodes already expanded; with a consistent heuristic, once popped the node's g is final.

 Loop steps:

 1. Pop the state with the smallest `f` from the priority queue.
 2. If it’s the goal, reconstruct the path via `parent` links and return.
-3. Add this node to `closed`.
+3. Add this node to `visited`.
 4. For each neighbor, compute `tentative_g = current.g + cost`.
    - If `tentative_g` improves on `best_g[neighbor]`, update `best_g`, compute `h`, create a new State, push it.